-- What is a permanent magnet
+- What is a permanent magnet?

-- Risks while working with permanent magnets
+- · Risks while working with permanent magnets

 - Tools and working methods

-LBU managers ensure that the requirements of this Code of Practice are implemented and followed.
+Responsible (LBL) managers ensure that the requirements of this Code of Practice are implemented and followed.

 All incidents, unsafe conditions, unsafe behaviors and near misses must be reported to the applicable database.
-See ABB standard GISA 01.05A22.